elasticpath-edu/katacoda-scenarios/epcc-flows/epcc-flows-intro-json/step6.md

 * Send the request to create a new entry relationship connecting the product to the wishlist.

-`newman run epcc-flows.json --folder "Create an entry relationship" -e environment.json --verbose --export-environment environment.json`{{execute}}
+`newman run epcc-flows.json --folder "Create an entry relationship" -e environment.json --export-environment environment.json`{{execute}}

 >You can repeat these steps to add more products to the wishlist Entry.
 Use `Get all products` from `products` folder, to get a list of all the products.

-`newman run epcc-flows.json --folder "Get all products" -e environment.json --verbose --export-environment environment.json`{{execute}}
+`newman run epcc-flows.json --folder "Get all products" -e environment.json --export-environment environment.json`{{execute}}

 ### Get all Wishlists